 The charities come in 3 broad categories.
 The first style of charity is the international charity that focuses on collecting money from the wealthy donor nations and gets this funding to the key organizations, government institutions on the ground.

 The second style has a more hands on approach.
-These are the specific charities set up by people on the islands who helped organizing the rebuilding of homes, re housing for those who lost everything, helping to give a life to the orphaned, re building businesses, the enviroment and much much more.
+These are the specific charities set up by people on the islands who helped organizing the rebuilding of homes, re housing for those who lost everything, helping to give a life to the orphaned, re building businesses, the environment and much much more.
 Hi Phi Phi and The Phi Phi Island Dive Camp were sensationally successful example of these.

 The third category was based on individuals in clubs like Rotary, Lions football clubs, brownies and more who instinctively gave their thoughts and time to collect for this disaster.
 They often tried to get their contributions to the source of the problems bypassing the large aid organizations with their saddeningly large overhead structures.
 At phi-phi.com we were often asked to help to get contributions or convert contributions into what was actually needed to the school and orphanages in particular.